Find Affordable College Courses

 Cleveland, OH

 With a ranking of #6, Cleveland State University did quite well on this year’s best schools for law students.
-Cleveland State University is a large public school located in the city of Cleveland.
+Cleveland State University is a fairly large public school located in the city of Cleveland.

-University of Akron Main Campus did quite well in this year’s ranking of the best schools for law students.
-It came in at #7 on the list.
-Located in the city of Akron, University of Akron Main Campus is a public school with a large student population.
+With a ranking of #7, University of Akron Main Campus did quite well on this year’s best schools for law students.
+Located in the medium-sized city of Akron, University of Akron Main Campus is a public school with a large student population.

 Full Law at University of Akron Main Campus Report